andrasq/node-tzinfo/README.md

 Read the zoneinfo file corresponding to the named timezone.
 Returns a `Buffer` containing the file contents, or throws an `Error`.

+### tzinfo.getZoneinfoDirectory( )

+Return the auto-detected directory containing the system zoneinfo files.

+### tzinfo.listZoneinfoFiles( zoneinfoDirectory )

+List all the zoneinfo files contained in the named zoneinfo directory.
+Recursively walks the directory and tests each file found.
+This is a blocking operation, so call only on program load.
+The results are small can be easily cached.

 Change Log
 ----------

+- 0.4.0 - `listZoneinfoFiles()`, `getZoneinfoDirectory()`
 - 0.3.0 - `readZoneinfoFile` and `readZoneinfoFileSync`, `findTzinfo`
 - 0.2.0 - first published release, with `parseZoneinfo`